128technology/docs/docs/cc_fips_config_audit_event.md

 ### Remote Session Termination - Inactivity Timer

-FTA_SSL.3
 The termination of a remote session by the session locking mechanism due to session timeout.
-The PCLILogger journal will contain an entry such as:
+The `PCLILogger journal` will contain an entry such as:

 ```
 Mar 17 23:45:25 t184-dut1.openstacklocal logragator[30093]: ERROR [MainThread:pcli.output:201] (admin:2299) - Session timed out after 900 seconds